bradshawsguide/website/content/01-stations/185-ashtead/station.md

 route:
 - wimbledon-to-epsom-and-leatherhead
 ----
-text: The seat of Colonel Howard.
+text: *Ashtead Park*, the seat of Colonel Howard.